 Open vs Closed Questions

 The difference between open and closed questions lie in the type of answer they expect to have.
 Now, first of all consider these situations.
 If someone asks your name, you can have only one answer to the question.
 But, if you are asked to tell about your family background, you will have to answer it in detail using all information that you have.
-If someone asks about weather, it is a simple question, and you can answer it in a single word or in a single sentence.
-But, if the person asking about weather is new to the area, and asks the causes behind weather, you might have to come up with a lengthy answer based upon your geographical knowledge.
-Do you see the differences between these two different types of questions?
-One is called open question, while the other is referred to as closed question.
+If someone asks about the weather, it is a simple question, and you can answer it in a single word or in a single sentence.
+But, if the person asking about the weather is new to the area and asks the causes behind the weather, you might have to come up with a lengthy answer based upon your geographical knowledge.
+Do you see the differences between these two different types of questions now?
+One is called an open question while the other is referred to as a closed question.
 Let us take a closer look and seek other differences between open and closed questions.

 Also, in an exam where there are open-ended questions, the examiner’s knowledge is also tested as much as the candidate while evaluating the answer sheet.
 Researchers make use of both open ended and close ended questions to elucidate responses from the subjects through their questionnaires.
-With closed end questions, researchers can make a quick analysis of the answers, whereas it takes a lot of time to come to a conclusion with open ended questions.
+It takes a lot of time to come to a conclusion with open ended questions.
 However, there are instances when a researcher prefers to go with open ended questions as they generate a lot more responses that are varied in content and tell a lot about the personality of the candidate.
 Now, have a look at the following examples.

-You must have seen both quizzes as well as a round of long question and answers sessions in your school as well as on TV.
-There is no doubt that quizzes are like 2 minute noodles and look exciting.
-But long current affair programs where a host conducts a debate and participants come up with their views and opinions on a topic generates much more information that closed ended question and answer session.
+You must have seen both quizzes, as well as a round of long questions and answers sessions, in your school and on TV.
+There is no doubt that quizzes are like 2 minutes noodles and look exciting.
+But long current affair programs on a topic, where a host conducts a debate and participants come up with their views and opinions, generate much more information than a closed ended question and answer session.

 What is the difference between Open and Closed Questions?